scossu/lakesuperior/doc/notes/fcrepo4_deltas.md

 If `Prefer` is set to `handling=lenient`, all server-managed triples sent with the payload are ignored.

+## "Include" and "Omit" options for children

+LAKEsuperior offers an additional `Prefer` header option to exclude all references to child resources (i.e. by removing all the `ldp:contains` triples) while leaving the other server-managed triples when retrieving a resource:

+    Prefer: return=representation; [include | omit]="http://fedora.info/definitions/v4/repository#Children"

+The default is `include`.

 ## Automatic LDP class assignment

 Since LAKEsuperior rejects client-provided server-managed triples, and since